diznq/80s/README.md

 To compile the project, simply run `./build.sh` or `JIT=true ./build.sh` to build with LuaJIT.

+## Running

+To run the server, execute `bin/80s examples/simple_http.lua`, optionally `bin/80s examples/simple_http.lua 8080` to specify the port.
+After this, the server is running and can be reloaded by calling `net.reload()` from within Lua code.

 ## API
 C server exposes several APIs for Lua for both input and output.